RoinGrindwald/vro-documentation/README.md

 2. **Extract Metadata:**
    The workflow extracts structure and metadata, converting it into a Graphviz DOT string.
 3. **Render SVG Diagram:**
-   The DOT string is rendered into an SVG diagram using Node.js actions, with standard vRO workflow icons.
+   The DOT string is rendered into an SVG diagram using Node.js actions, with standard Orchestrator workflow icons.
 4. **Store Documentation:**
-   The final documentation (Markdown/HTML and SVG) is saved as vRO Resource Elements for easy access and export.
+   The final documentation (Markdown/HTML and SVG) is saved as Orchestrator Resource Elements for easy access and export.

 ---

 ## Usage

-1. **Import the vRO Package:**
+1. **Import the Orchestrator Package:**
-   Download and import the package into your vRO environment.
+   Download and import the package into your Aria Automation Orchestrator environment.
 2. **Run Documentation Workflows:**
    - **Generate Workflow Documentation:**
      Inputs: `workflow`, `type` (Markdown/HTML), `useClarity` (for Clarity CSS), `horizontal` (diagram orientation)